Where is The Union Mission Ministries located?

 How can I volunteer at The Union Mission?

 We have many volunteer opportunities for people to use their skills, interests and gifts.
 First time volunteers are required to attend a Volunteer Orientation.
-Click here to sign up for a Volunteer Orientation or you may contact Cindy Smith at 757-627-8686, ext.
-415.
+Click here to learn more about volunteering or you may contact our Volunteer Engagement Coordinator at 757-627-8686, ext 425.

 What types of donations do you accept or need?